piotr-szuberski/contrail-windows-docs/doc/Quick_start/deployment.md

 * If you have already deployed the Controller **or** if you want to deploy Controller without OpenStack (noauth mode):

         sudo -H ansible-playbook -i inventory/ playbooks/configure_instances.yml
-        # !!!
-WORKAROUND !!! (see top of this page for explanation)
-        # remove the `CLOUD_ORCHESTRATOR` entry from `config/instances.yaml`
-        vi config/instances.yaml
         sudo -H ansible-playbook -i inventory/ playbooks/install_contrail.yml

 * If you want to deploy controller with OpenStack (Keystone auth):